ReggieVW/cvat-docs/manual/automatic_annotations.md

 To use CVAT’s AI tools, you need the corresponding deep learning models to be available in the models’ section.
 <img src="https://user-images.githubusercontent.com/35894891/176121952-d8c05dac-a788-4072-8655-8130ad8d4df4.png" width="800" height="400" />

-# automatic annotation body bounding boxes
+# Automatic annotation body bounding boxes

 ## YOLO-v5 and Person reidentification